 - Use bottled water whenever necessary, and check for reputed brands like Aqua and find the source of the water (make sure it isn’t from the same local water sources).

 So you could be the judge of that!
-But bear in mind that the long term effects of consuming this contaminated water include kidney problems and even brain injury for children.
+But bear in mind that the long-term effects of consuming this contaminated water include kidney problems.